 Designed Samples Of A Fan Rotor

-4. Testing - The new development as well as a new change in existing design is firstly implemented to make a few sample pieces of the product called "Prototypes" and then tested by testing engineers to verify for the proper working of the product with new change in its design.
-The report of the tests is submitted to design engineer and analyzed for further requirement for any change, if any further change is required then the above mentioned process is repeated for modification.
-In case the change seems relevant according to the study report of testing engineers, the design is implemented and mass production of the newly designed or changed product starts on a large scale.
+4. Testing - The new development, as well as a new change in the existing design, is firstly implemented to make a few sample pieces of the product called "Prototypes" and then tested by testing engineers to verify for the proper working of the product with the new change in its design.
+The report of the test is submitted to the design engineer and analyzed for the requirement of any change if any further change is required then the above-mentioned process is repeated for modification.
+In case the change seems to be relevant according to the study report of testing engineers, the design is implemented and mass production of the newly designed or changed product starts on a large scale.

 - What is the air blowing rate of the rotor?

-- Has the rotor been damaged or has traits to be damaged soon after continuously operating of 14 hours?
+- Has the rotor been damaged or has traits to be damaged soon after continuously being operated for 14 hours?

 - Does It fits easily and firmly on rotating shaft of motor?

 The rotor fulfilling above mentioned criteria as per standard parameters will be given accreditation for mass production by the Research and Development team.
 In case some glitches are left, the design process will be revised for further improvement.

 Testing leads to failure, and failure leads to understanding.— Burt Rutan